 Why I work

-I get tremendous enjoyment out of my work at Faculty
+I get tremendous enjoyment out of my work at Faculty.
+Most of this enjoyment comes from fulfilling two needs.

 I need to build things...

 I get positive feelings of craftsmanship and pride from imagining something and then bringing it to life.
 This need to build things predates my interest in software.
 As a child, I spent days building gigantic castles in Lego.
 This transitioned into building wood furniture when I became too old for Lego to be socially acceptable.
 When I discovered programming and, eventually, software, at university, I was set: same positive vibes as woodwork, but less immediate risk I'll cut my fingers off.
-There's no other craft with the same iteration speed and potential impact as building digital products
+There's no other craft with the same iteration speed and potential impact as building digital products.

 I still get the same pleasure now that I am in more of a technical lead role, and thus less viscerally connected to the construction process.
 It's less immediate, but equally fulfilling.